 - If no options are specified, the installation routine runs in the default, fully interactive mode.

-Since Private Cloud 2.2.0, the installer scripts supports 3 actions:
+The installer script supports 3 actions:

 install — Executes the installation routine described in the corresponding article.
 Performed by default.